 When a horror film builds a reputation for being a classic, especially when it’s widely considered to be one of the best of all time, it’s harder and harder for it to become a franchise.
 People are the most skeptical of sequels to great movies because they’re worried that it will somehow ruin the original.
 It’s the same mentality that tainted both the Exorcist and Omen franchises.
-And while both of those series did produce a great sequel or two, they are pretty sketchy overall.
-Fans ignore them with that in mind and just see the whole collection as a failure.
+And while both of those series did produce a great sequel or two, they are pretty sketchy overall (But hopefully David Gordon Green can overcome that trend with his upcoming trilogy of sequels to The Exorcist).

 In the case of Psycho, it’s a little more frustrating because each of the sequels really does have something to offer.
 Just looking at the original Anthony Perkins series, from Psycho to Psycho IV: The Beginning, there’s a lot of good there.
 It’s not a bad series by any means and Perkins continues to not only play the character of Norman Bates well, but to evolve him with each entry.